The Role of Cookies

-Allow us to introduce the third party cookies we use, since they require your approval.
-The following list might change in the months to come, depending on how third parties evolve.
+We need to introduce the third party cookies we use, since they require your approval.
+The following list might change in the future, depending on how third evolve.

-After having long-trusted Piwik, we now utilise Google Analytics to collect information about your use of the site.
+After having long-trusted Piwik , we use Google Analytics and SiteSpect to collect information about your site.

-We do these tests to ensure that the site meets your needs and to help us make improvements.
-For example, we expanded our registration page when we realised that our customers were asking about our business model before enrolling.
+We do this tests to ensure that the site meets your needs and make improvements.
+For example, we expanded Our Registration page When We Were Realized

 Google Analytics saves information about:

 - the pages you visit on trainline.eu